oracle/python-oracledb/doc/src/user_guide/appendix_c.rst

    as :data:`~oracledb.POOL_GETMODE_NOWAIT` and :data:`~oracledb.PURITY_SELF`
    are now preferred.
 The old namespaces still work.

+7. The method signature of the :ref:`output type handler <outputtypehandlers>` which can be specified on a
+   :attr:`connection <Connection.outputtypehandler>` or on a
+   :attr:`cursor <Cursor.outputtypehandler>` is ``handler(cursor, metadata)``.
+   The old signature ``handler(cursor, name, default_type, length, precision, scale)`` was deprecated in python-oracledb 1.4 but will still work and will be removed in a future version.

+8. VARCHAR2 and LOB columns that have the ``IS JSON`` constraint enabled are fetched by default as Python objects in python-oracledb.
+In cx_Oracle, VARCHAR2 and LOB columns that contain JSON data are fetched by default as strings and LOB objects respectively.
+See :ref:`fetchisjson`.

-7. Review the following sections to see if your application requirements are satisfied by the python-oracledb Thin mode:
+9. Review the following sections to see if your application requirements are satisfied by the python-oracledb Thin mode:

    - :ref:`featuresummary`